 In the American and global capitalist view, growth is always progress, and progress is desirable, inevitable, unstoppable, and always benign.
 Democratic capitalism has internalized this view, adding tolerance, nonjudgmentalism and multiculturalism to the list of progress whose growth is eternally desirable.

 Such growth and progress has pumped the world up in the last 25 years.
 Never have things gone better, except once, a hundred years ago.
-That ended on 28 June 1914 in that most multicultural of cities, Sarajevo.
-And now, clouds have again gathered on the horizon.
+That ended on 28 June 1914 in that most multicultural of cities,

 An old fanatical creed is once again taxing the peace and prosperity of the West, after a hiatus of 300 years.
 Western societies are plagued by nihilism, moral libertinism, escapism, cultural decay, and dissipation of social capital.
 Europe has become Eurabia, Great Britain is being eaten alive by a fifth column it refuses to identify, and Los Angeles is becoming, socially at least, Blade Runner Los Angeles.
 (7)

 Prosperity's thirst for energy has turned the tables on liberal democracy's infatuation with "progress," for it has placed the most illiberal regimes – in the Middle East, Russia, Venezuela – in the driver's seat.
-Democratic capitalism's equation of prosperity with universally available, cheap consumer goods has put another illiberal regime -- China's -- in the driver's seat too.
+Democratic capitalism's equation of prosperity with universally available, cheap consumer goods has put another illiberal regime --

 The short attention span, the inability to focus on anything but satisfaction of current desires, also blinds consumer society to the sediment of expensive future pain borne on the tide of cheap present credit and imports.
 Huge risks with contagious multipliers have sprung up in global capital and credit systems, exceeding anything the economy, or economics, have known and tested before.
 It is as though capitalists have already woven the silk rope with which Lenin once promised to hang them, but since Lenin is gone, they are tying the knot themselves.